 Normally, modern hosts provide some tools, which will help you with the WordPress install. automatically.

-Aside from Shopify and WordPress, there are several other e-commerce platforms that you could choose.
+Aside from WordPress, there are several other e-commerce platforms that you could choose.
 Here are some other common options if you don’t think the first two are what you need.

 - Open Cart